 Meet our faculty

-The M Tech programme in Urban Development and Management (UDM) at the TERI University was launched in July 2013 seeks to develop a cadre of urban practitioners trained in sustainable urban development with a distinctive multi-disciplinary approach.
+The M Tech programme in Urban Development and Management (UDM) at the TERI SAS was launched in July 2013 seeks to develop a cadre of urban practitioners trained in sustainable urban development with a distinctive multi-disciplinary approach.
 It equips students with cutting edge technical skills, managerial capabilities and understanding of social, economic, environmental and legal issues associated with urban development, infrastructure and the real estate sector.

 WHY STUDY Urban Development and Management ?